angular/angular/aio/content/guide/file-structure.md

 ### Setting up for a multi-project workspace

 If you intend to have multiple projects in a workspace, you can skip the initial application generation when you create the workspace, and give the workspace a unique name.
-The following command creates a workspace with all of the workspace-wide configuration files, but no root application.
+The following command creates a workspace with all of the workspace-wide configuration files, but no root-level application.

 <code-example language="bash" linenums="false">
 ng new my-workspace --createApplication="false"